sunfishcode/mustang/README.md

 Mustang is a system for building programs built entirely in Rust, meaning they do not depend on any part of libc or crt1.o, and do not link in any C code.

 Why?
 For fun!
-And to exercise some components built for other purposes (such as [`rustix`]) but which happen to also be part of what's needed to do what Mustang is doing.
+And to exercise some components that have other purposes (such as [`rustix`], ['origin`], [`c-scape`], and [`c-gull`]) but which happen to also be part of what's needed to do what Mustang is doing.
 And in the future, possibly also for experimenting with new kinds of platform ABIs.

-Mustang is organized as 4 crates:

- - [`origin`], a [Rust-idiomatic] library for program and thread startup and shutdown
- - [`c-scape`], the `no_std` part of a libc implementation
- - [`c-gull`], the `std`-using part of a libc implementation
- - [`mustang`], packages the above into a usable target

 Mustang currently runs on Rust Nightly on Linux on x86-64, x86, aarch64, and riscv64.
 It aims to support all Linux versions [supported by Rust], though